Richards strikes out 10, pitches Red Sox past Mets 2-1 | Taiwan News | 2021/04/28

 Richards (1-2) allowed a run and seven hits over seven innings, issuing no free passes one start after walking six.
-The right-hander trimmed his ERA from 6.48 to 4.94.
+He trimmed his ERA from 6.48 to 4.94 thanks to a tip from pitching coach Dave Bush, who suggested he ditch his full windup to eliminate side-to-side movement.

+“It's super simple as far as my delivery goes,” the 32-year-old Richards said.
+“And it helps me stay in the zone.”

 Boston improved to an AL East-leading 15-9, including a major league-most 12 comeback victories.